-Analytical writing test is to measure your critical thinking ability and analytical writing skills.
+An analytical writing test is to measure your critical thinking ability and analytical writing skills.
 You will be asked to write two separate essays on “Analyze an Issue” and “Analyze an Argument.”
 You will be allotted 30 min for each task and to assess your writing skills and ability to present ideas clearly.

 Test Pattern of GRE

-GRE is conducted both in online and paper-delivered medium.
+GRE is conducted both in the online and paper-delivered medium.
 Though the pattern of both the medium is almost similar, there are some small notable differences

 a) Pattern for Paper-delivered GRE general test